ChaosHour/aws-tools/cmd/pg-queries/README.md

 ```
 go get -v -u github.com/ChaosHour/aws-tools/cmd/pg-queries

+For newer versions of go use:
+go install github.com/ChaosHour/aws-tools/cmd/pg-queries@latest

 ```

 ### Note:  It helps if you have a .pgpass file in your home directory, but it is not required.